 Recurring images

-In his rich and multi-genre artistic expression, there is some imagery which Banksy constantly repeats over the years.
-The criteria I applied for a recurring element is that it appears in more than five pieces.
+There are some images that Banksy constantly repeats in his art.
+The criteria I applied is that they appear in more than five pieces.

 1. Rats.
 The rats entered Banksy’s catalogue around 2000, probably after moving to London.

-2. Cops: Rude Copper, Flying Copper, Avon and Summerset etc. Approx 30 motives with cops.
+2. Cops: Rude Copper, Flying Copper, Avon and Summerset etc. Approximately 30 motives with cops.

 3. Smileys.
 Used in at least 20 motives.